Planning for High School Graduation:

 Fill in student's name and grade for the coming year.

 List all high school level classes taken.
 "CR" stands for credit.
 Each semester of a class is 0.5 credit; one year is 1 credit.

 List all college classes taken and indicate such by writing (C) after the course name.
 Each 3-semester hour course gets a 0.5 credit, and 4- and 5-semester hour classes receive a 1.0 credit.

-Project the rest of high school by filling-in the anticipated classes that will be taken.
+Project the rest of high school by filling in the anticipated classes.
 Use the college admissions or high school graduation requirements as a guide for this.